You are here

 - for a reporting period mentioned in paragraph (c) of condition 9—before 1 October after that reporting period.

-Guidance about COVID-19 self-tests for industry
+Guidance about COVID-19 self-tests and Combination RATs (rapid antigen tests) for industry

 - COVID-19 rapid antigen self-tests - Guidance on performance requirements and risk mitigation strategies